ubc-library-rc/IntroR/content/Concepts.md

 d <- c(a, b, c) # create a vector
 ```

-To access an element in a vector, you can use the operater `[]` and a number inside it indicating the position of the element.
+To access an element in a vector, you can use the operator `[]` and a number inside it indicating the position of the element.
 For example, to access the second element in `d`, the syntax is `d[2]`.

 ### Data Frame

 A **data frame** is a two-dimensional tabular data structure that represents a rectangular grid of data, where each row represents an observation and each column represents a variable.
 Essentially, a data frame is several equal-length vectors - one for each column.
-The data in each column must be of the same type, while the data in each row can be different type.
+The data in each column must be of the same type, while the data in each row can be different types.

 R comes with several **built-in data frames**.
 These data sets can be useful for learning and practicing data manipulation, analysis, and visualization techniques.
 To name a few,

-`iris`: A data frame containing measurements of the length and width of petals and sepals for three species of iris flowers (setosa, versicolor, and virginica).
+| `iris` | A data frame containing measurements of the length and width of petals and sepals for three species of iris flowers (setosa, versicolor, and virginica).
-`mtcars`: A data frame containing information about 32 automobiles, including miles per gallon (mpg), horsepower (hp), and other variables related to performance and design.
+| `mtcars` | A data frame containing information about 32 automobiles, including miles per gallon (mpg), horsepower (hp), and other variables related to performance and design.
-`airquality`: A data frame containing daily measurements of air quality in New York City in the summer of 1973, including measurements of ozone, particulate matter, and other pollutants.
+| `airquality` | A data frame containing daily measurements of air quality in New York City in the summer of 1973, including measurements of ozone, particulate matter, and other pollutants.
-`ChickWeight`: A data frame containing information on the weight of chickens over time, along with details on diet, gender, and other factors that may impact growth.
+| `ChickWeight` | A data frame containing information on the weight of chickens over time, along with details on diet, gender, and other factors that may impact growth.
-`CO2`: A data frame containing measurements of carbon dioxide uptake in plants, along with information on factors such as light intensity, temperature, and humidity.
+| `CO2` | A data frame containing measurements of carbon dioxide uptake in plants, along with information on factors such as light intensity, temperature, and humidity.

 These data sets can be accessed by name in R and can be loaded into memory using the `data()` function.
 For example, to load the `iris` data frame into memory, you can use `data(iris)`.

-To access an element in a data frame, you can use the operater `[]` and two numbers inside it indicating the row and column position of the element.
-For example, to access the element in the second row and forth column in `iris`, the syntax is `iris[2, 4]`.
-You can also access a variable in a data frame by `$` operator, for example, `iris$Sepal.Length` call out the `Sepal.Length` variable from `iris` dataset.
+To access an element in a data frame, you can use the operator `[]` and two numbers inside it indicating the row and column position of the element.
+For example, to access the element in the second row and fourth column in `iris`, the syntax is `iris[2, 4]`.
+You can also access a variable in a data frame with the `$` operator, for example, `iris$Sepal.Length` calls out the `Sepal.Length` variable from `iris` dataset.

 Input
 {: .label .label-green}